pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 schedulers and clocks, can be thought of as dependencies.

-By controlling the dependencies our features need to do their job we gain the ability to completely alter the execution context a features runs in.
+By controlling the dependencies our features need to do their job we gain the ability to completely alter the execution context a feature runs in.
 This means in tests and Xcode previews you can provide a mock version of an API client that immediately returns some stubbed data rather than making a live network request to a server.